do1track/Spam-detection-ML-end-to-end-project/README.md

-Python-based ML project where we used Random_Forest_Classifier and Multinomial_Naive_Bayes algorithm interchangeably to detect spam messages.
+Python-based ML project where we used Random_Forest_Classifier algorithm to detect spam messages.
 The project is deployed on Render platform